skypjack/entt/docs/md/entity.md

 members or gathered in a container).<br/>
 Another difference with the snapshot loader is that the continuous loader has an internal state that must persist over time.
-Therefore, there is no reason to limit its lifetime to that of a temporary object.
+Therefore, there is no reason to limit its lifetime to that of a temporary object:

-Example of use:

 ```cpp
 entt::continuous_loader loader{registry};